Free Recall Check by VIN

 Does a clean recall check mean the car is safe to buy?

-A clean recall check means no unrepaired federal safety recalls are on record.
+A clean recall check means no recall records were returned for that VIN.
 It does not tell you about the vehicle's title history, accident records, odometer readings, liens, or salvage brands.
-For the full picture, a vehicle history report covers all of these.
+For the full picture, a vehicle history report covers all of those.

 Recalls are just the beginning.